opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 withdraw a long oToken from a vault

-only the account owner or operator can withdraw a long oToken from a vault, cannot be called when system is paused or shutdown
+only the account owner or operator can withdraw a long oToken, cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: